 First-year graduate students are encouraged to register for at least nine units of research (Ge 297) in each term of residence.
 The primary objective is to communicate to the students the excitement of discovery based on original investigations and to provide a broad scope of research aims.
 An important byproduct can be the formulation of propositions for the Ph.D. qualifying oral examination or orientation toward Ph.D. research.

-Advising and Thesis Supervision

-The academic adviser appointed after the first quarter for each incoming student continues as mentor with broad responsibility for a student's academic welfare throughout the graduate program.
+Advising and Thesis Supervision.
+The option representative for each incoming student will act as the academic adviser in the first term.
+An academic adviser will be assigned by the start of second term.
+This appointed adviser will continue as mentor with broad responsibility for a student's academic welfare throughout the graduate program.
 During the second year, after passing the qualifying examination, each student should identify a professor as thesis adviser, who will normally provide a graduate research assistantship and the opportunity for continuing research.
-In consultation with the two faculty advisers, each student then forms a thesis advisory committee composed of at least four Caltech professors (chaired by the academic adviser).
+In consultation with the two faculty advisers, each student then forms a Thesis Advisory Committee (TAC), composed of at least four Caltech professors (chaired by the academic adviser).
 External scientists closely involved in the student's research may also be appointed.
-Members of the committee serve as advisers, counselors, and resources.
-Committee membership may be changed if a student's research interests change.
+Members of the TAC serve as advisers, counselors, and resources, and its membership may be changed if a student's research interests change.